keithbuhler/keithbuhler.github.io/phd-how-to.md

 This would look like:

 + Chapter 1:  Introduction, thesis, key premises, assumptions, methodology, flow of arguments, and outline of dissertation
 + Chapter 2: Literature review; background on your topic/authors.
 + Chapter 3: Arguments 1
 + Chapter 4: Arguments 2
 + Chapter 5: Arguments 3, etc
-+ Chapter 6: Conclusion

-#### Each chapter consists of:  ###

-+ Introduction --  Chapter thesis, key premises, flow of chapter, transition from last chatper, outline of this chapter.
-+ Section 2: Summary of author/topic you are responding to/critiquing/defending/discussing. (about 1/4 of chapter)
-+ Section 3: Critical discussion, including objections to your author/topic. (about 1/4 of chapter)
-+ Section 4: Your response, including new critiques or new arguments. (about 1/2 of chapter)
-+ Conclusion -- Reminder of thesis, summary of arguments, transition to next chapter.
++ Chapter 6: Conclusion - Reminder of thesis, summary of arguments.

 #### A bit more detail ###